 - Space Instrumentation: I am leading the development of new space instrumentation for both space plasma physics and space weather.
 This builds on the space and atmospheric physics group's considerable heritage and experience in space magnetometry.
 In particular I lead Imperial's involvement in the space weather RadCube project which launched in August 2021.
 I am also leading Imperial's involvement in the European Space Agency Lagrange space weather mission, planned for launch in the mid-2020's.

-Dr. Jonathan Eastwood is a lecturer in the Blackett laboratory and a member of the space and atmospheric physics research group.
-Previously, Dr. Eastwood worked at the University of California, Berkeley, and NASA Goddard Space Flight Center, Greenbelt MD.
-In 2012 he was awarded the COSPAR Zeldovich Medal (Commission D).
+Previously, I worked at the University of California, Berkeley, and NASA Goddard Space Flight Center, Greenbelt MD where I held a National Research Council Resident Research Associateship.
+From 2010-2014 I held an STFC Advanced Fellowship at Imperial.
+In 2012 I was awarded the COSPAR Zeldovich Medal (Commission D).

 et al., 2023, Space plasma physics science opportunities for the lunar orbital platform - Gateway, Frontiers in Astronomy and Space Sciences, Vol:10